dj505/Pad-Light-Kit/README.md

 **(Seriously, you're going to want to double check these!)**

 ### This kit will require dedicated external power, and there's no safe way around that!
 This kit bumps the LED count up to 125 per pad.
 Stock pads have around 40 or fewer depending on pad model.
 Please don't try to power this off the cab's original 12V line!
 The original 22AWG wire is rated for roughly 0.92A.
-This kit can potentially draw over 1.5A per panel, or over 7.5A total per pad.
-While this is a worst-case scenario, be sure to stick to the following guidelines.
+This kit can potentially draw up to 1A per panel, or 5A total per pad.
+Plus, the 12V line is used for signalling purposes with this kit, and it won't function correctly without it. **I've measured a draw of 0.874A for a single panel lit up white at full brightness, however this may not be consistent from build to build.** While 10A total is a worst-case scenario, be sure to stick to the following guidelines:
-Make sure you use a power supply that's capable of supplying the necessary amount of power required by this kit, and pick a wire gauge capable of carrying the amount of power needed for each panel.
-20AWG is recommended at minimum.
+* Make sure you use a power supply that's capable of supplying the necessary amount of power required by this kit, and pick a wire gauge capable of carrying the amount of power needed for each panel.
+I would recommend 20AWG.
-You'll likely end up with some extra power supply cables running through the bottom your pads.
+* You'll need a way to run power into the pads.
 If I can come up with a more elegant solution I'll be sure to post it in detail, but the holes present in the bottom corners of each arrow are safe bets as entry points for your wires.
+* Even if you don't plan on running these at high enough power to draw 5A per pad (or the maximum you have measured on your own), don't skimp out on a power supply.
+Overdrawing the power supply will cause it to get uncomfortably warm (or worse), and will eventually destroy it.
+Spend the extra few bucks for safety!

 ### Make sure you use a bright solder mask!
 White is recommended, green and others may also work, but black solder mask isn't known to be very reflective.
 It won't make a very big difference, but it will definitely look better and brighter.